Srijita2002/Market_Analysis-for-Customer_Segnemtation/README.md

 For example, instead of spending money to market a new product to every customer in the company’s database, a company can analyze which customer segment is most likely to buy the product and then market the product only on that particular segment.

-### Goal : Peform clustering to summarize customer segments to market them with relevant products.
+### Goal : Perform K-means clustering to summarize customer segments to market them with relevant products.

 ## Column Description
 People